Is Poker Skill or Luck?

 Three recent court decisions may have a profound effect on the skill/luck debate.
 And, by the way, it does not matter if this is Fixed Limit Hold’em, No Limit Hold’em, Pot Limit Omaha or Stud – all these poker variations are very similar as far as the skill and luck balance is concerned.

 The second ruling happened in Kentucky, where the Court of Appeals rejected the State’s attempted closure of 141 Internet domain names.
 Many of them were poker portals.
-This decision has been appealed to the State Supreme Court.
+This decision was appealed to the State Supreme Court.

 A third ruling was debated in February 2009 in South Carolina, but the Judge, Larry Duffy, declared that he had determined that Texas Hold’em was a game of skill.
 A strong argument was made by the late poker legend and WPT commentator, Mike Sexton, who was brought to testify by the Poker Players Alliance.

 Another important development was the election of President Barack Obama, himself a poker player.
-He ordered to freeze all last-minute laws from the Bush Administration of which one, the ratification of the infamous UIGEA, was one.
-For reference, we discuss the UIGEA in more details in our article about poker legality.
+He ordered the freezing of all last-minute laws from the Bush Administration, one of which being the ratification of the infamous UIGEA.
+For reference, we discuss the UIGEA in more detail in our article about poker legality.

-If you are new to poker and not certain that it is a game of skill, that is perfectly understandable.
+If you are new to poker and until now have not been certain that it is indeed a game of skill, then that is perfectly understandable.
 This is exactly the type of question you should ask yourself.
-And the best answer is to play and study poker…
+The best answer is to play and study poker…